Pavichi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14th lineWrite a script that prints a number with two decimal places, followed by a new line.
 15th line Write a script that converts a number from base 10 to base 1616th line Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII
 17th line Write a script that prints every other line from the input, starting with the first line.
+18th line Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.